ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 So far we've only found an imbalance in task distribution in the code, so we'll need to change our code accordingly to make the task distribution more balanced, which could increase the speedup.

+If you're running OCaml version > 5.0, you can use Olly to summarize data from runtime events.

+*Olly* Olly is part of the `runtime_events_tools` package.
+Install Olly on your switch using `opam install runtime_event_tools`.

+Olly can be used in the following manner `olly trace program_trace.json 'program.exe [args]'`.
+The json file can then be viewed in your browser.

+Olly also allows you to measure the GC latency and view a parseable histogram summary of pause durations.
+Latency can be measured using
+`olly latency 'program.exe [args]'`.

+For more information on runtime instrumentation, please refer here : https://v2.ocaml.org/manual/runtime-tracing.html

 ---